madetech/blog/books/building_better_software_teams/01_communications/06_retrospectives.md

 > Regardless of what we discover, we understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand - _[Norm Kerth](http://www.retrospectives.com/pages/retroPrimeDirective.html)_

 It's vital that a retrospective is run in a way where all members feel safe to discuss their viewpoints.
 Describing something that went wrong should always be separated from an individual so that they don't feel attacked.
 If someone feels unsafe they're unlikely to be able to fully engage with the retrospective.
-Violations of The Prime Directive, deliberate or otherwise, should be seen as a team smell, and may lead to the team going into the next iteration with a negative mindset.
+Violations of The Prime Directive, deliberate or otherwise, should be seen as a team smell and may lead to the team going into the next iteration with a negative mindset.

 There are some steps you can take to help maintain safety, such as reading out The Prime Directive before a retro, having facilitators conducting safety/pressure checks which we'll cover later.

 ## Safety checks

-Before starting a retro we'd recommend you run a safety check.
+Before starting a retrospective we'd recommend you run a safety check.
 The facilitator should ask each team member to write a number between 0 and 5 on a post-it or similar, the meaning of these numbers is shown below:

 5 - I’ll talk about anything
 4 - I’ll talk about almost anything; a few things might be hard